darcy-framework/darcy-ui/README.md

 contributing
 ============

 Pull requests welcome and encouraged!
-Please read the documentation to get started.
+Please read the documentation to get started, and check out the issue list if you're looking for something to do.

 I have homework towards encouraging contribution:
-- [ ] Create issues for missing features
+- [x] Create issues for missing features
 - [ ] Document architecture
 - [x] Establish unit testing framework (if necessary) (it wasn't necessary)
 - [ ] Add more unit tests (in progress)